Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 #### P718
 Plot independant variable on the x - axis
-Checks for function call of plt.plot(), and tests if variables used are at loc 0: "x" and loc 1: "y"
+Checks for function call of matplotlib.plot(), and tests if variables used are at loc 0: "x" and loc 1: "y"

 #### P719
 Do not use Global